Sorry, this program is not available for local students.

 The selection kit requires:

-- an applicant statement of no more than 300 words outlining why you want to study Interior Decoration and Design and
+- an applicant statement outlining why you want to study Interior Decoration and Design (maximum 300 words).

-- Provide a statement of no more than 100 words for each piece of work, describing the task and the outcome.
+- a statement for each body of work, describing the task and the outcome (maximum 100 words per work).

-Your folio of 6 - 8 images must be a single PDF (maximum 10MB), or a URL to a single PDF if online.
+Your folio of six to eight images must be collated a single PDF (maximum 10MB), or a URL to a single PDF if online.

 Art and Design application tips